TeCSAR-UNCC/EfficientHRNet/README.md

 # EfficientHRNet

 EfficientHRNet is a family of scalable and efficient networks created by unifiying EfficientNet and HigherHRNet for Multi-person human pose estimation.
+A preprint of our paper can be found [here.](https://arxiv.org/abs/2007.08090)

 Our code is based on the